 Lead By Example

-For expert advice on how to prevent cavities from developing in your child’s mouth, watch the following video.
+For expert advice on how to prevent cavities from developing in your kid’s mouth, watch the following video.

 When I was a kid, I had a real sweet tooth and a lot of cavities.
 It was no fun.
 I think my toothaches even made it harder for me to concentrate in school.
 I’m going to make sure that my kid doesn’t go through that.
 I’ve already talked to Danny’s dentist about what I can do to help prevent him from getting cavities.
 Here’s the plan: